Contents

 The UW Department of Communication also offers an MA/PhD program in communication; however, it is explicitly designed for students who intend to earn their Ph.D. and is not a standalone master’s in communication program.
 Students in this track earn their master’s directly before starting the Ph.D. portion of the curriculum.

 Finally, there is a Master of Arts in Communication program available at Washington State University (WSU), which is located in Pullman.
-Offered through the Edward R. Murrow College of Communication, WSU’s program has three specialization areas to choose from: Media and Health Promotion; Media, Society, and Politics; or Science and Environmental Communication.
+Offered through the Edward R. Murrow College of Communication, WSU’s program has three specialization areas to choose from: Media & Health Promotion; Media, Politics and Society; Science Communication.
 Students can pursue their degree through a 27-credit thesis option or 33-credit non-thesis option, which requires a comprehensive final exam.
 Each pathway entails nine credits of core courses in Communication Theory, Quantitative Research, and Methods.
 The remaining curriculum is comprised of electives in one’s area of concentration, as well as credits associated with their capstone requirement and several colloquia.
 In most cases, it takes students two academic years of full-time study to complete the program and earn their degree.

 Online Master’s in Communication Programs in Washington